hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 ### Lecture Notes

 + Storage capacity
+  + Hopfield nets w/ memory storage devices
+  + obsessed by the storage capacity of the Hopfield net
-  + the capacity of a totally connected net w/ $N$ units:
+  + the capacity of a totally connected net w/ $N$ units by Hopfield storage rule
     + only about $0.15N$ memories
+      + before memories start getting confused w/ one another
+      + the number to store and retrive memories sensibly
     + only $0.15N^2$ bits at $N$ bits per memory
+      + each memory randomly configure the $N$ units
+      + $N$ bits information in it
     + not making efficient use of the bits required to store the weights
+      + how many bits the computer used to store the weight?
+      + using well over $0.15N^2$ bits to store the weihts
+      + local distributed memory in local energy minima is making efficient use of the bits in the computer
+      + able to analyze how many bits in the computer to make efficient use of the bits $\to N^2$
   + the net w/ $N^2$ weights and biases
   + after storing $M$ memories, the integer value range of each connection weight is $[-M, M]$
+    + assume that states are $-1$ and $1$
+    + increase or decrease by one each time when storing a memory
+    + not all values are equal-probable
   + number of bits to store the weights and biases:

     \[ N^2 \log(2M+1) \]

+    + compress the information and ignore the number of bits taken to store a connection weight in the naive way
+    + total number of bits of computer memory used is the order of $N^2 \log(2M+1)$
+    + the scales logarithmically with $M$ and storing things as Hopfield suggested $\to$ getting constant $0.15$

 + Spurious minima limit capacity
-  + create a new energy minimum for each configuration memorizing
+  + create a new energy minimum for each configuration memorizing (top fig)
+    + state space for all the states of the net depicted horizontally
+    + the energy depicted vertically
+    + one energy minimum for the blue pattern
+    + another energy minimum for the green pattern
+  + limitation of the capacity of Hopfield net (bottom fig)
+    + two nearby patterns $\implies$ unable to separate two minimum
-  + what if two nearby minima merge to create a minimum at an intermediate location?
+    + merging to create one minimum at an intermediate location
+    + unable to distinguish these two separate memories
-  + limitation of the capacity in Hopfield net
+  + diagrams mis-interpresent Hopfield nets
-  + example (see diagram)
-    + state space: the corner of a hypercube
+    + state space: the corners of a hypercube
-    + mis-interpresentation as a 1-D continuous space
+    + unable to show the corners of a hypercub w/ a 1-D continuous space

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
       <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture11/lec11.pptx" ismap target="_blank">